Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Estimate of the parametrix on a circle of large radius uniformly for large

 \begin{coroll} For any sufficiently large $\xi$ we have $\lim_{v\ra\pole}\hat\Psi(\xi,v)=\hat\Psi(\xi,\pole)$. \end{coroll}

-\paragraph{Ackowledgments.} The authors are grateful to Peter Miller for useful discussion.
+\paragraph{Acknowledgments.} The authors are grateful to Percy Deift and to Peter Miller for useful discussions.
 A. T. thanks the hospitality and support of the Mathematical Physics Laboratory at the {\em Centre de recherches math\'ematiques} where part of the work was carried out.
 M. B. was supported by the NSERC Discovery Grant "Exact and asymptotic methods in Random Matrix Theory and Integrable Systems".